Vertex separators, chordality and virtually free groups: Baumslag-Solitar groups

-We will focus on $G_n := BS(1,n)$.
-Let $ \Gamma_n$ denote the corresponding Cayley 2-complex built from rectangles homeomorphic to $ [0,1]\times [0,1] $, with both vertical sides labeled by $b$ upward, the top horizontal side labeled by an $a$ to the right, and the bottom horizontal side split into $n$ edges each labeled by $a$ to the right.
-These rectangles can be stacked horizontally into \textit{leafs}.
-For each leaf, $n$ other leafs can be attached at the top, and one on the bottom.
-For any set of successive choices upward, then, these leafs can be stacked vertically to fill the plane.
-This is called a \textit{sheet}.
+We will focus on $G_n := BS(1,n)$, $ n > 0 $.
+Let $ \Gamma_n$ denote the corresponding Cayley 2-complex built from rectangles homeomorphic to $ [0,1]\times [0,1] $, with both vertical sides labelled by $b$ upward, the top horizontal side labelled by an $a$ to the right, and the bottom horizontal side split into $n$ edges each labelled by $a$ to the right.
 See Figure \ref{Fig:leaf_bs}.

-The Cayley complex is then homeomorphic to the Cartesian product $\RR\times T_n$ where $T_n$ is a Cantor tree where every vertex has $n$ descendants on the next level, this is, the regular tree with degree $n+1$ at each vertex.
+Let $T_n$ be a Cantor tree where each vertex, besides having $n$ sons, has a father.
 Let us denote the horizontal projection as $\pi _n :\, \Gamma_n \longrightarrow T_n $, see Figure \ref{Fig:Baumslag-Solitar}.
 More details can be found in \cite{Eps}.

 \begin{proposition} Given $s,t\in\NN$ and $\varepsilon,k,m > 0$ the following properties are equivalent. \begin{enumerate} \item $BS(s,t)$ is $\varepsilon$-densely $(k,m)$-chordal. \item $BS(-s,t)$ is $\varepsilon$-densely $(k,m)$-chordal. \item $BS(s,-t)$ is $\varepsilon$-densely $(k,m)$-chordal. \item $BS(-s,-t)$ is $\varepsilon$-densely $(k,m)$-chordal. \item $BS(t,s)$ is $\varepsilon$-densely $(k,m)$-chordal. \item $BS(-t,s)$ is $\varepsilon$-densely $(k,m)$-chordal. \item $BS(t,-s)$ is $\varepsilon$-densely $(k,m)$-chordal. \item $BS(-t,-s)$ is $\varepsilon$-densely $(k,m)$-chordal. \end{enumerate} \end{proposition}